NRA to wage TV ad campaign in West Virginia pressing Manchin to oppose ATF nominee Chipman

 Republicans on the Hill have said they will oppose Chipman’s nomination because of his support for banning the AR-15 rifle, which he called a "particularly lethal weapon" during a hearing with lawmakers in late May.

-Chipman, a 20-year ATF veteran, said he supports a congressional ban on "assault weapons" like AR-15s but said as the head of the ATF, he would serve in a capacity that is defined by the law, rather than by his personal beliefs.
+Chipman, who currently serves as a senior policy adviser to gun-violence prevention group Giffords, said he supports a congressional ban on "assault weapons" like AR-15s.

+The 20-year ATF veteran assured lawmakers that as the head of the ATF, he would serve in a capacity that is defined by the law, rather than by his personal beliefs.